teach-afp/www/input/lecture8.md

    </div>

-  The expression `((one := 2) + !7)` can be thought as a function which takes an store and returns always an error, i.e., a function semantically equivalent to `\s -> Left SegmentationFault`.
+  The expression `((one := 2) + !7)` can be thought as a function which takes a store and always returns an error, i.e. a function semantically equivalent to `\s -> Left SegmentationFault`.

   Then, due to the try-catch statement, the expression